gabrielsantinii/xml-from-object/README.md

 ### Header

-Define the header specifying the version and enconding.
+Define the header specifying the version and encoding.

 ```ts
 import { xmlFromObject, FromObjectSchema } from "xml-from-object";